AKArien/wf-shell/README.md

 - there’s probably some cleaning up to do in the code ! changes were quite hacked on so far.

 features i want to add :
-- all the stuff that i’ve added to the config metadata files but not implemented
 - multiple layers of widgets on wf-panel
-- new widgets ! one to control display brightness and an advanced pipewire audio control
+- a widget to control display brightness

 # wf-shell